Welcome!

 My PhD research aimed to understand how visual performance varied based on (i) the location of a stimulus in space, and (ii) attentional priorities imposed on us by task demands.
 To answer these questions, I used behavioral psychophysics, neuroimaging, eye-tracking and computational modeling.

-I believe that understanding how we see and attend to the world around us is not just scientifically fascinating, but essential for addressing real-world challenges in technology, education, and human wellbeing.
+I believe that understanding how we see and attend to the world around us is not just scientifically fascinating, but essential for addressing real-world challenges in technology, education, healthcare and human wellbeing.
 In my work, I try to bridge fundamental questions about visual perception with the application of vision science in technology.

-I’m interested in applying my expertise in human perception and attention to technology and education settings to enhance human performance and comfort: How can we improve the accessibility of daily technological devices and services for a wide range of users?
-How can we leverage individual differences (in perceptual performance, eye movement patterns) to optimize user experience?
-During my internship at Dolby Labs, I explored how eye movements relate to our subjective experience of audiovisual media.
 Some of my work during my PhD took a comparative approach on visual performance and investigated how aspects of visual perception in human adults are different than that of young children and macaque monkeys — one of our closest evolutionary relatives.
 These studies are of particular importance when trying to boost ergonomics for different age groups and populations.

 Teaching & Mentoring